lucky20511/Algorithms/list-of-questions/question-list.md

 83. Shortest Word Distance -- Need to find out possible edge case first!
 Need to understand why the time complexity can be reduced from O\(N^2\) to O\(N\).

-84. Diagonal Traverse --
+84. Diagonal Traverse -- Observe the rule with patient and need to write the any idea down.

-85. Diameter of Binary Tree --
+85. Diameter of Binary Tree -- observe \(1\) when to update the return value, \(2\) what information need to be returned to its parent node and \(3\) terminating conditions.

 86.